-Despite initial optimism a tradition of dictatorial "strong-man" (or "caudillo") rule comes to be entrenched in the Republic, reaching its zenith 100 years later during the rule of Rafael Trujillo.
+Despite initial optimism a tradition of dictatorial "strong-man" (or "caudillo") rule becomes entrenched in the Republic, reaching its zenith 100 years later during the rule of Rafael Trujillo.

-At the same time, longstanding tensions between the Dominican Republic and Haiti will assume a growing racial component as the fairer-skinned Dominicans come to feel threatened by and at the same time superior to their darker-skinned neighbours.
+At the same time, longstanding tensions between the Dominican Republic and Haiti take on increasingly racial overtones as the fairer-skinned Dominicans come to feel threatened by and at the same time superior to their darker-skinned neighbours.

 At the start of the 20th Century the United States begins to take a greater role in Dominican affairs, culminating in a US occupation that begins in May 1916 and continues to July 1924, when Horacio Vásquez Lajara is inaugurated as president and control of the country returns to the Dominican parliament.

 A feature of the US occupation is the growing use of Haitian labourers in Dominican sugar plantations owned by US sugar companies.
 More background.

 Born in San Cristóbal, Dominican Republic, on 24 October 1891.
 He comes from a humble, mixed-race background (his grandmother is Haitian).
 He receives a rudimentary education.
 Trujillo engages in some petty theft and works in various low-paid jobs, including sugar plantation guard and telegraph operator.
 As a child he collects bottle caps, earning him the nickname "chapita" (bottle top).

 1918 - On 9 December Trujillo enlists in the National Police, a new force being organised and trained by the US Marines.
 In 1921 he is sent to officer's school.
 Following graduation he rises quickly through the ranks, becoming a captain in 1922, captain and inspector of the First District in 1923, major-commander in 1924, lieutenant-colonel and chief-of-staff in 1924, and colonel and commander-in-chief of police in 1925.